 Josephine Klein is a Co-Founder of the Refugee Therapy Centre.
 She came to England from Holland with her family in 1940.
 She went to an English school and won a scholarship to University.

 She was a university teacher for 25 years, retiring into private practice as a Psychotherapist in 1974.
 She is a Fellow of the London Centre for Psychotherapy.

 Her publications include The Study of Groups (1952); Working with Groups (1956); Samples of English Cultures (1965); Our Need for Others and its Roots in Infancy (1987); Doubts and Certainties in the Practice of Psychotherapy (1995); and Jacob's Ladder (2003).

-John Denford is a Psychiatrist and Psychoanalyst with experience in general psychiatric and psychotherapeutic hospitals in London and Dunedin, New Zealand.
-He is an Associate Member of the British Psychoanalytical Association since 1960 and a Fellow of the Royal College of Psychiatrists since 1980.
+John Denford was a Psychiatrist and Psychoanalyst with experience in general psychiatric and psychotherapeutic hospitals in London and Dunedin, New Zealand.
+He was an Associate Member of the British Psychoanalytical Association since 1960 and a Fellow of the Royal College of Psychiatrists since 1980.

 John was Medical Director of the Cassel Hospital in Richmond from 1988-1994 and Clinical Co-ordinator of the Medical Foundation for the Care of Torture Victims from 1995-1997.
 In his early career, he trained as a medical doctor in New Zealand.

-His particular interests are in inpatient psychotherapy, group teaching and therapy, psychotherapy in general practice and hospital practice.
+His particular interests were in inpatient psychotherapy, group teaching and therapy, psychotherapy in general practice and hospital practice.
 He has published numerous publications and has several teaching appointments.